• Skip to primary navigation

 With squash and pumpkins in general, the skin is usually fine to eat.
 It mainly depends on how tough that particular variety is and whether it actually tastes nice.
 Generally speaking, the smaller the squash, the better the skin is to eat.

-If you like your squash with the skin on, I’d suggest also checking out this vegan butternut squash pasta bake.
+If you like your squash with the skin on, I’d suggest also checking out these recipes for vegan butternut squash pasta bake and roasted pumpkin couscous.

 Fresh sage v dried sage